 and ASRC Vice Chair.

-2.5.5 To ensure the accuracy, maintenance, configuration, control and publication of the ASRC suite of guiding documentation.
+2.5.5 To ensure the accuracy, maintenance, configuration, control and publication of the ASRC suite of governance documentation.

-2.5.6 To conduct periodic reviews of the guiding documentation to ensure their relevance in the light of changes to the rules and standards of the ASRC.
+2.5.6 To conduct periodic reviews of the governance documentation to ensure their relevance in the light of changes to the rules and standards of the ASRC.

 2.6 The ASRC Treasurer